JongKI-PARK/algorithm/Chapter01/README.md

 # 1. The Role of Algorithms in Computing

-To solve a large scale problem, Data Structure and efficient algorithm is needed.
+To solve a large scale problem, "Data Structure" and "Efficient Algorithm" is needed.
 Data Structure is the way data is expressed in memory.

 <pre>
                       -------------------